Shannon Tubman

 There are two main types of dry eye; aqueous deficiency and evaporative dry eye:

-In most cases, people with dry eye syndrome are affected by a mix of Aqueous Deficiency and Evaporative Dry Eye.
+In most cases, people with dry eye syndrome are affected by a mix of both Aqueous Deficiency and Evaporative Dry Eye.

 How does the IPL treatment for dry eye work?